-B5.7 The report on the panel's findings
+B5.6 The report on the panel's findings

-B5.7.1 The final recommendation of the (Re)Validation panel is forwarded to the SQAEC for final approval of the (Re)Validation panel's decision.
+B5.6.1 The final recommendation of the (Re)Validation panel is forwarded to the Quality Committee for final approval of the (Re)Validation panel's decision.

-B5.8 Appeals
+B5.7 Appeals

-- B5.8.1 The University will not consider appeals against panel judgements, but may consider appeals about the relevant process and conduct leading to a judgement.
+- B5.7.1 The University will not consider appeals against panel judgements, but may consider appeals about the relevant process and conduct leading to a judgement.
 If a deficiency in procedure or conduct is substantiated, it does not necessarily call into question the judgement, as the impact of the deficiency would have to be considered.
-Consistency between the evidence base and the judgements made would be a key consideration. - An allowable appeal might be about the work of a panel, individual members of a panel, or a member of staff of the University.
+Consistency between the evidence base and the judgements made would be a key consideration. - B5.7.2 An allowable appeal might be about the work of a panel, individual members of a panel, or a member of staff of the University.
 Panel members are made aware of what is expected of them both in the content of their work and in the way they carry it out.
-In turn, the University expects that Programme Teams will treat panel members with the respect, courtesy and professionalism necessary for a successful process. - An appeal against a decision made by a (Re)Validation panel should be made in writing by the Head of Programme/Programme Development Leader in agreement with the Assistant Dean or equivalent to the Registrar clearly detailing the grounds of the appeal with any supporting evidence.
-The Registrar will then raise the appeal for discussion at the next meeting of the SQAEC, who will make a final decision.
-The Assistant Dean or equivalent as a member of the SQAEC will notify the Head of Programme/Programme Development Leader of the result of the appeal. - B5.8.4 The following decisions are available to the SQAEC: - (a) Amend a condition set by the (Re)Validation Panel; - (b) Annul the decision made by the (Re)Validation panel and order a new (Re)Validation of the programme with a completely new Panel, or replace individual Panel Members;
+In turn, the University expects that Programme Teams will treat panel members with the respect, courtesy and professionalism necessary for a successful process.

-- (c) Reject the appeal. - B5.8.5 The decision made by the SQAEC will constitute the final stage of the University's procedures in the appeals process.
+- B5.7.3 An appeal against a decision made by a (Re)Validation panel should be made in writing by the Director of Content/Programme Development Leader in agreement with the Associate Provost or equivalent to the Head of Registry clearly detailing the grounds of the appeal with any supporting evidence.
+The Head of Registry will then raise the appeal for discussion at the next meeting of the Quality Committee, who will make a final decision.
+The Associate Provost as a member of the Quality Committee will notify the Director of Content/Programme Development Leader of the result of the appeal. - B5.7.4 The following decisions are available to the Quality Committee: - (a) Amend a condition set by the (Re)Validation Panel; - (b) Annul the decision made by the (Re)Validation panel and order a new (Re)Validation of the programme with a completely new Panel, or replace individual Panel Members; - (c) Reject the appeal. - B5.7.5 The decision made by the Quality Committee will constitute the final stage of the University's procedures in the appeals process.

-B5.9 Failure to recruit students after validation
+B5.8 Failure to recruit students after validation

-B5.9.1 If a programme fails to recruit students for three successive years after validation, then the programme will be required to undergo a new validation.
+B5.8.1 If a programme fails to recruit students for three successive years after validation, then the programme will be required to undergo a new validation.
 The programme will be unable to admit any students until successfully revalidated.